 Signs for the main roads

 If you see a place name on a French road sign, the color of the sign tells you the type of road that will take you there.
-This will help you plan your route, depending on what type of journey you want (e.g. scenic or fast!).
+This will help you plan your route, depending on whether you want to get there fast or take the longer scenic route.
 Here's a quick color guide:

 • White is used on “Départementales” i.e. small roads.
 On a map of France, these start with a “D”.
-These are often the most panoramic routes, but rarely the fastest option.
+These are often the most scenic routes, but rarely the fastest option.

 • Green is for bigger Départementales ou Nationales (starting with “N” on the map).